 - We do not serve dinner on Monday-Tuesday nights

-- If you want to cook your own meals – Please bring all of your own provisions including: cook stove, pots, utensils, and cleanup items.
+- If you want to cook your own meals – Please bring all of your own provisions including a cook stove, pots, utensils, and cleanup items.
 Sorry, we do not have stoves or kitchen facilities available.

 More information on Lodging

-This separate cabin rents as a unit and sleeps 12 people in bunk-beds.
-There is a wood stove for heat but we ask for your help in conserving the wood which we have available.
-If you are cooking your own meals you will need your own cookstove, untensils, pots, and carry out your own waste.
+This separate cabin rents as a unit and sleeps 12 people in bunk beds.
+There is a wood stove available for use during freezing temperatures.
+Caretakers will provide direction and wood during these occasions.
+If you are cooking your own meals you will need your own cookstove, utensils, and pots.
+Please carry out your own waste.

 Also known as A-Frames or Adirondack shelters, we have three lean-to shelters.
-They are raised off the ground and enclosed on three sides; the lean-to shelters are open air yet wind-proof and dry.
+They are raised off the ground and enclosed on three sides; the lean-to shelters are open-air yet wind-proof and dry.
 Equipped with mattresses, they sleep three adults comfortably.
-Please do not put up your tent in our lean-to’s.
-Please do not confuse our shelters with the A-Frame shelter located at timberline.
-That structure is also available for camping but is NOT part of Barr Camp.
+Tents are not allowed in our lean-to’s.

 BARR CAMP TENT CAMPING – $12 per person